dmachard/go-dnscollector/README.md

 ![Github Actions](https://github.com/dmachard/go-dns-collector/actions/workflows/testing-dnstap.yml/badge.svg)
 ![Github Actions PDNS](https://github.com/dmachard/go-dns-collector/actions/workflows/testing-powerdns.yml/badge.svg)

+*NOTE: The code before version 1.x is considered beta quality and is subject to breaking changes.*

 `DNS-collector` acts as a passive high speed **ingestor, aggregator and distributor** for your DNS logs with usage indicators and security analysis, written in **Golang**.
 The DNS traffic can be collected and aggregated from simultaneously [sources](./docs/collectors.md) like DNStap streams, network interface or log files and relays it to multiple other [listeners](./docs/loggers.md) with some [transformations](./docs/transformers.md) on it ([traffic filtering](./docs/transformers.md#dns-filtering), [user privacy](./docs/transformers.md#user-privacy), ...).